Access your health records

 Everyone working for the NHS has a legal duty to keep information about you confidential.

 You may be receiving care from other organisations as well as the NHS (like Social Services).
 We may need to share some information about you so we can all work together for your benefit.
 We will only ever use or pass on information about you if others involved in your care have a genuine need for it.
-We will not disclose your information to third parties without your permission unless there are exceptional circumstances, such as when the health or safety of others is at risk or where the law requires information to be passed on.
+We will not share your information to third parties without your permission, unless is it a special case.
+This includes situations where the health or safety of others is at risk, or where the law requires the information to be passed on.

 Anyone who receives information from us is also under a legal duty to keep it confidential.